The Burton Family

 Mother: Sarah (Moulden) Burton

-Married: Sarah (Pollard) King on 24 May 1809, in St Mary, Chatham, Kent, England.
+Married (1st): Sarah (Pollard) King on 24 May 1809, in St Mary, Chatham, Kent, England.
 William is listed as single and Sarah is listed as widowed.

 Children:

-Occupation: Officer in the Royal Marines, reaching the rank of Lieutenant Colonel.
+Occupation: Officer in the Royal Marines, reaching the rank of Lieutenant-Colonel.

-William entered the marines as a Second Lieutenant on 4 August 1800 (A list of the officers of His Majesty's Royal Marine forces 1803 p40).
-He was promoted to First Lieutenant on 21 December 1804, to Captain on 8 April 1824 (Army list 1827), to Brevet-Major on 28 June 1838 (United Service Magazine December 1847 p639) and Lieutenant Colonel on 20 August 1839 (Army list 1847).
-William served in the Baltic, on the coast of Spain, and in the West Indies, in 1801 and 1802; in the North Seas and West Indies, in 1803, 1804, and 1805, and was wrecked off the West Indies in His Majesty's ship Astrea in 1808; was Adjutant of the 2nd Battalion on the coast of Spain in 1812 and 1813, and during the whole of the campaigns in America, 1813 and 1814, besides being frequently engaged with the enemy in gun-boat affairs.
-In 1849 he was commanding a battalion of Royal Marines in Ireland (A naval biographical dictionary p152)
+William entered the marines as a second lieutenant on 4 August 1800 (A list of the officers of His Majesty's Royal Marine forces 1803 p40).
+He was promoted to first lieutenant on 21 December 1804.
+William served in the Baltic, on the coast of Spain, and in the West Indies, in 1801 and 1802; in the North Seas and West Indies, in 1803, 1804, and 1805.
+On 23 May 1808 William was aboard the H.M.S.
+Astrea when she was wrecked off the island of Anagada in the Virgin Islands.

 Death: 26 October 1847, in Wood Street, Woolwich, Kent, England